droberson/rtfm/kali.md

 Here are some of the things I typically do on a new installation of Kali Linux:

 ```
+## Update packages.
+Do this before you're out in the field because it can take a while.
 apt update && apt upgrade
 apt autoremove